 7. Am I Selling the Right Products?

-As most experts will agree, it’s better to start selling within in a specific niche.
-Trying to cover too many products in too many niches can make you not only lose focus, but make building logical product categories as you grow very tricky.
+As most experts will agree, it’s better to start selling within a specific niche.
+Trying to cover too many products in too many niches can make you not only lose focus but make building logical product categories as you grow very tricky.
 If you decided to sell a variety of products, make sure you have interesting products to offer in each category.